element-hq/element-x-android/docs/_developer_onboarding.md

    `JAVA_HOME` and, if building via Android Studio, "File | Settings | Build, Execution, Deployment | Build Tools | Gradle | Gradle JDK".

 You can switch back to using the published version of the SDK by deleting `libraries/rustsdk/matrix-rust-sdk.aar`.

+#### rustls and platform verifier

+The SDK uses [rustls](https://github.com/rustls/rustls) for TLS, which is a pure Rust implementation of TLS.
+In turn, this means we have to add the
+`rustls-platform-verifier` library to our project, which provides platform-specific TLS certificate verification for rustls.
+This library uses the Android NDK's
+`TrustManager` to verify TLS certificates on Android.

+Though it's meant to be used through convoluted way of downloading the dependency, locating it in the cargo folder and using that path as a local maven repo as described [here](https://github.com/rustls/rustls-platform-verifier#android), we have added a script (`tools/sdk/update-rustls`) to download, unpack and add this AAR file locally to the `:libraries:matrix:impl` module instead.

+When should we run this script?
+Whenever we update the `rustls` dependency in the Rust SDK, we should check if the version of `rustls-platform-verifier` has changed as well, and if so, run this script to update the AAR file in our project.
+The SDK team should ping us when this happens.

 ### The Android project